objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 > Note: There is most likely a more elegant approach to this.
 Something that would use a svg path and then use css to change the color of a symbol, but given our very aggressive timeframe we did not have time for 'elegance'.
 And this worked just fine.

-The game allowed the collection of 6 beacons the following shows the code for one of them... the ARJIAN beacon.
+The game allowed the collection of a total of 6 beacons.
+The following only shows the code for one of them... the ARJIAN beacon.

 During construction, all we have to do is create a svg image that does not have a source just yet.
 So we can conveniently select the image and update it we apply the css class `.beacon-1`.